0x49D1/InstantUtilitiesBot/README.md

 /ddg - Instant answers from duckduckgo.com.
 Example: /ddg 15km to miles
 /ip - Information about selected ip address (location, etc).
 But feel free to mess IP with texts or send LIST of IPs.
 Example /ip xxx.xxx.xxx.xxx
-/blockchain - Gets link to check bitcoin address/transaction information on blockchain.info /hash - Calculate hash.
+/blockchain - Gets link to check bitcoin address/transaction information on blockchain.info /blockchair - Just generate link to search blockchair.com - has some nice preview right in Telegram /hash - Calculate hash.
 Use like this: /hash sha256 test
 /guid - Generate Global Unique Identifier
 **Internal commands:**